 The first thing to track is the vote itself.
 Shareholder approval on July 31 is expected, but the meeting formally seals a strategy Vivo has been building toward for more than a year.

 The broader signal is consolidation.
-Across Latin America, telecom operators are simplifying tangled ownership structures to concentrate on the networks that actually drive their growth.
+Across Latin America, telecom operators are simplifying tangled ownership structures to concentrate on the networks that drive their growth.

 The fair summary is a tidy piece of housekeeping with strategic intent.
 Vivo is trading a shared, arms-length structure for full ownership, betting that direct control of its fiber makes it a stronger competitor.